 Individuals suffering from eating disorders and other co-occurring diagnoses often become identified through labels given to them by a treatment system that focuses on pathology.
-At Haven Hills we aim to steer away from labels and focus on treating each unique woman in a way that builds upon their strengths and empowers them to step into their recovery journey.
+At Haven Hills, we aim to steer away from labels and focus on implementing a therapeutic approach for each unique woman in a way that builds upon their strengths and empowers them to step into their recovery journey.

 Our treatment team conceptualizes treatment for our clients through the lens of trauma.
-Psychologically, the bottom line of trauma is, overwhelming emotion and a feeling of utter helplessness.
+Psychologically, the bottom line of trauma is an overwhelming emotion and a feeling of utter helplessness.
 We believe that trauma occurs on a continuum ranging from significant event traumas to subtle emotional trauma we all experience living in a violence-based culture.
-Our approach attributes much of our client’s struggles to underlying, unresolved trauma and aims to come along side and empower women to connect with their inner selves and heal from the emotional and physical pain they have experienced.
+Our therapeutic approach attributes much of our client’s struggles to underlying, unresolved trauma and aims to come alongside and empower women to connect with their inner selves and heal from the emotional and physical pain they have experienced.

 Haven Hills Recovery was created with the goal and vision of delivering exceptional, individualized care in a way that is meaningful and fully engaging for each individual and family that comes into our program.
 This means that our approach to family involvement in the treatment process may be different from other treatment centers treating adult women.